-Note: To use UPnP NAT-T, enable UPnP.
+Note: To use UPnP NAT-T, enable NAT in the Network Setting > Broadband > Edit/Add New WAN Interface screen.

-Figure 78 Network Setting > Home Networking > UPnP
+Figure 109 Network Setting > Home Networking > UPnP

-Table 48 Network Setting > Home Networking > UPnP
+Table 54 Network Setting > Home Networking > UPnP

 LABEL DESCRIPTION

 UPnP State

 UPnP Click this switch to enable or disable UPnP.
-When the switch turns blue , the function is enabled.
+When the switch goes to the right , the function is enabled.
 Otherwise, it's not.
-Be aware that anyone could use a UPnP application to open the web configurator's login screen without entering the Zyxel Device's IP address (although you must still enter the password to access the web configurator).
+Be aware that anyone could use a UPnP application to open the Web Configurator's login screen without entering the Zyxel Device's IP address (although you must still enter the password to access the Web Configurator).

-UPnP NAT-T State 1
+UPnP NAT-T State

-Table 48 Network Setting > Home Networking > UPnP (continued)
+Table 54 Network Setting > Home Networking > UPnP (continued)

 LABEL DESCRIPTION UPnP NAT-T Click this switch to allow UPnP-enabled applications to automatically configure the Zyxel Device so that they can communicate through the Zyxel Device by using NAT traversal.
-When the switch turns blue , the function is enabled.
+When the switch goes to the right , the function is enabled.
 Otherwise, it's not.
 UPnP applications automatically reserve a NAT forwarding port in order to communicate with another UPnP enabled device; this eliminates the need to manually configure port forwarding for the UPnP enabled application.
 The table below displays the NAT port forwarding rules added automatically by UPnP NAT-T. This is the index number of the UPnP NAT-T connection.
 Description This is the description of the UPnP NAT-T connection.
 Destination IP Address This is the IP address of the other connected UPnP-enabled device.
 External Port This is the external port number that identifies the service.
 Internal Port This is the internal port number that identifies the service.
 Protocol This is the transport layer protocol used for the service.
 Cancel Click Cancel to exit this screen without saving.
 Apply Click Apply to save your changes.